MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

   ### Keyboard changes
   - Skip to main link existed but was not functional due to either an incorrect ID or empty href attribute, depending on the template.
 Navigation was added to a seperate component so it could be reused within templates
   - Headings re-organized and given proper hierarchy according to semantics vs aesthetic browser default sizing
-  - Focus rings on links added back, as well as hover underlines which were oiginally inconsistently implemented
+  - Focus rings on links added back, as well as hover underlines which were originally inconsistently implemented
   - Elements arranged out of logical tab order via tabindex or CSS floats caused issues when browsing through content.

 </div>
 <div class="div-2">

-  ![this is the alt text](/img/ncdot-alert.png "Title is optional") *Horizontal  alerts within the header and pop alerts provided imporant information to users visually and needed ARIA live region roles to share this inpormation with users not accessing the site visually.*
+  ![this is the alt text](/img/ncdot-alert.png "Title is optional") *Horizontal  alerts within the header and pop alerts provided imporant information to users visually and needed ARIA live region roles to share this information with users not accessing the site visually.*

 </div>
 <div class="div-3">